EthanDelCampo/Leetcode/README.md

 # Leetcode
-All of the Leetcode problems I have solved so far.
+This contains all of the Leetcode problems I have solved so far.